skip to content

 Funding available

-Proposals can cost up to £55,000 – where 50% (up to £27,500) will be covered by the Isaac Newton Trust, and the remaining 50% (up to £27,500) must be provided by the hosting Department.
-The departmental contribution must come from direct departmental funds, not another research grant or re-purposed start-up funds.
+Proposals can cost up to £60,000 – where 50% (up to £30,000) will be covered by the Isaac Newton Trust, and the remaining 50% (minimum £30,000) must be provided by the hosting Department.
+The departmental contribution must come from departmental funds, not another research grant.
 Only directly incurred and directly allocated costs are allowed as eligible expenditure and support can be sought to fund PDRA support, equipment, travel, and ancillary consumables.
 PI time or student fees are not eligible.

 Assessment criteria